Defending Public Services

 AFT Actions

-The AFT has worked to protect federal workers and the communities they serve by fighting in the courts.
+The AFT has worked to protect federal workers and the communities they serve by fighting in the streets, in the courts and in Congress.

-The AFT sued over the Trump administration's deadline to end school and college diversity programs.
-On April 24, we won a preliminary injunction in this case.
-Read our news release here.
+April 24, 2025: The AFT sued over the Trump administration's deadline to end school and college diversity programs and won a preliminary injunction in this case.
+Read our news release.

-The AFT sued the Department of Education for effectively breaking the student loan system, denying borrowers access to affordable loan payments and blocking progress toward Public Service Loan Forgiveness.
-Read our news release here and share your story if you have been affected by the recent Trump-engineered failures of the student loan system.
+March 18, 2025: The AFT sued the Department of Education for effectively breaking the student loan system, denying borrowers access to affordable loan payments and blocking progress toward Public Service Loan Forgiveness.
+Read our news release and share your story if you have been affected by the recent Trump-engineered failures of the student loan system.

 Helpful Resources